How Much Car Insurance Do I Need? Expert Recommendations for 2026

 • Home and Auto Bundle: Strongly consider if you own a home

-Minimum Liability Car Insurance You Need by State
+Minimum Liability Car Insurance Required by State

 Nearly every state in the U.S. requires minimum liability coverage.
 Thirteen states require personal injury protection (PIP) to cover medical expenses.
 Twenty-two states require uninsured/underinsured motorist coverage that protects you when another driver has no insurance or insufficient coverage.
 The table below shows state minimum requirements across all 50 states plus Washington D.C.